Qualifying for Disability Benefits (SSDI) with Fibromyalgia in New Jersey

 How Much Do Social Security Disability Benefits Pay in 2019?

 The SSA sets certain limits, or caps, on the maximum amount of SSDI that is available to each claimant.
 These limits fluctuate from year to year due to inflation.
 For example, the maximum monthly SSDI payment in 2019 is $2,861, a slight increase from the $2,788 monthly maximum in 2018.
 Most SSDI claimants receive a monthly benefit in the $800 to $1,800 range, with the average claimant receiving a benefit of around $1,234.

 New Jersey SSDI Lawyers Filing Fibromyalgia Disability Claims

 If you or your child has been diagnosed with fibromyalgia or other conditions that cause chronic, severe pain, you may be entitled to SSDI disability benefits from the Social Security Administration.
-For a free legal consultation about applying for SSDI in New Jersey or appealing a denied SSDI claim, contact the law offices of Young, Marr & Associates online, or call 24 hours at (215) 515-2954 for assistance.
+For a free legal consultation about applying for SSDI in New Jersey or appealing a denied SSDI claim, contact our New Jersey social security disability lawyer at the law offices of Young, Marr & Associates online, or call 24 hours at (215) 515-2954 for assistance.